PeaceFounder/PeaceFounderDemo/README.md

 This will open the Julia shell, which shall simulate guardian interaction with the system.
 Look into `add_members`, `add_braid` and `add_proposal` methods to try out different scenarios.

 The second service provides means for new members to register with the deme.
-This, in general, is a situation that depends on how the authenticity of every member is validated.
+This, in general, is a situation dependent on how the authenticity of every member is validated.
 Here we shall use an email for authenticity with the `Recruiters` package.

 To start the service, we first export peacefounder recruitment parameters, printed when the `peacefounder_service.jl` is started: